Contact Us

 Guide insights

-Always clarify the 'Per-Song' vs 'Hourly' rate for musician services.
-Some engineers will include a bit of playing as part of their day rate, while others Charge a specific fee per instrumental part they add to your record.
+Always clarify the per-song versus hourly rate for musician services.
+Some engineers will include a small amount of playing as part of their day rate, while others charge a specific fee per instrumental part they add to your record.
+This is a legitimate difference in business model, and neither approach is inherently better.
+What matters is that your budget accounts for the correct structure before the session begins rather than creating awkward negotiations in the middle of a take.

-The benefit of on-site talent is the 'Vibe.'
-Because the musician knows the room and the gear intimately, they can often get a better sound faster than a stranger coming in with their own equipment.
+The benefit of on-site talent is the workflow speed.
+Because the musician knows the room and the gear intimately, they can often get a better sound faster than a freelancer coming in with unfamiliar equipment.
+The house musician also knows the acoustic character of the room and how instruments sit in the monitoring mix, which helps them make faster and more confident decisions about performance choices that translate well to the final recording.

 That Little Studio